 “SiteHive combines the latest monitoring technology with an integrated software layer that will SiteHive compete with existing solutions at the top end of the market,” says Bede.
 “The cost effectiveness of their product will also enable them to address mid-tier construction projects that have traditionally not been served.”

-Since securing investment from Antler, SiteHive have designed and built a proof of concept within eight weeks, have achieved proven technical feasibility of development of an integrated IoT environmental monitoring device which is currently deployed on sites, and has been recognised by the industry in the Committee for Sydney Smart City Awards, receiving a high commendation in the Emerging Ideas category.
+Since securing investment from Antler, SiteHive has designed and built a proof of concept within eight weeks, has achieved proven technical feasibility of the development of an integrated IoT environmental monitoring device which is currently deployed on sites, and has been recognised by the industry in the Committee for Sydney Smart City Awards, receiving a high commendation in the Emerging Ideas category.

 "Children's edutainment company with personalised content"

-Since securing investment from Antler in August, Story Antics has developed six fully-illustrated personalisable books, launched our website and have started recording local and international sales.
+Since securing investment from Antler in August, Story Antics has developed six fully illustrated personalisable books, launched our website and has started recording local and international sales.

 Story Antics vision is to develop the first fully-personalised learning platform for children.